Demindiro/OwnWar/README.md

 1) Get the source code for Godot & the Rapier module.
 Follow the instructions in the `README` of `godot_rapier3d` to build the engine.

+2) Apply the patches in `patch/godot` to the Godot source.

-2) Use the `Makefile` in this repository to build the game.
+3) Use the `Makefile` in this repository to build the game.

 ## Downloads